 J.P.
-Morgan Investor Confidence Index shows weakening investor confidence
+Morgan Investor Confidence Index more confident locally, but cautious overall

-Hong Kong, 27 July 2010: J.P.
-Morgan Asset Management (JPMAM) today announced the results of its sixteenth quarterly survey conducted for the J.P.
+Hong Kong, 12 July 2011: J.P.
+Morgan Asset Management (JPMAM) today announced the results of its 20th quarterly survey conducted for the J.P.
 Morgan Investor Confidence Index (JPMICI) in Hong Kong.
 The Index is designed to reflect local investor sentiment towards the Hong Kong market over the next 6 months.
-The latest findings show that the confidence of Hong Kong investors fell from its March level of 128 in the last quarter to 122.
-This represents a gradual decline of Hong Kong investor confidence in 2010.
+The latest findings show that the confidence of Hong Kong investors fell from the March level of 120 to 118 in June.
+Investor confidence continues to be affected by global market conditions.

 The J.P.
 Morgan Investor Confidence Index score is derived from asking survey respondents six questions to clarify the confidence of investors about (Q1) the Hang Seng Index, (Q2) HK economic environment, (Q3) HK investment environment and sentiment, (Q4) global economic environment, (Q5) the possibility of personal asset appreciation, and (Q6) the possibility of increasing their investment.
 These 6 questions form the sub-indices of the J.P.
 Morgan Investor Confidence Index.
 The Index and all sub-indices have a range between 0 and 200.
 A number greater than 100 represents a positive outlook and vice versa.

 Cimigo, an independent market research company, was commissioned to conduct the survey on behalf of J.P.
 Morgan Asset Management.
-The survey was developed by interviewing a random sampling of 503 retail investors (N = 503) aged between 30 and 60 who have at least 5 years of continuous investment experience with liquid assets in excess of HKD100,000.
-The survey was completed in mid-July 2010.
+The survey was developed by interviewing a random sampling of 504 retail investors (N = 504) aged between 30 and 60 who have at least 5 years of continuous investment experience with liquid assets in excess of HKD100,000.
+The survey was completed in early July 2011.

 J.P.
 Morgan Asset Management has been monitoring retail investor sentiment closely within the major markets of Europe for some time by conducting an Investor Confidence Survey.
 This first began in London in the early 1990’s with the publication of a UK Investor Confidence Index.
-In Asia, a similar Investor Confidence Index has been launched by the firm in Japan, Taiwan and India and has been well received by local investors.
+In Asia, a similar Investor Confidence Index has been launched by the firm in Taiwan, Korea, India and Singapore, and has been well received by local investors.

 – ends –